 See the relevant numeric and colour properties in Item Format.

-Note: Animating properties is not supported in Advanced label styling for items inside the styled node label t
+Note: Animating properties is not supported in Advanced label styling for items inside the styled node label t object.

 Places a set of nodes together in close proximity.